Contrast ratio

+A low contrast ratio when using a projector can impede viewing.

 The contrast ratio (CR) is a property of a display system, defined as the ratio of the luminance of the brightest shade (white) to that of the darkest shade (black) that the system is capable of producing.
 A high contrast ratio is a desired aspect of any display.
 It has similarities with dynamic range.